socialtables/NSString-STUnderCase/README.md

 ## Installation

-STUnderCase is available through [CocoaPods](http://cocoapods.org), to install it simply add the following line to your Podfile:
+NSString+STUnderCase is available through [CocoaPods](http://cocoapods.org), to install it simply add the following line to your Podfile:

-    pod "STUnderCase"
+    pod "NSString+STUnderCase"

 ## Author

-Rami Chowdhury, rami.chowdhury@gmail.com
+Social Tables, <product@socialtables.com>

 ## License

-STUnderCase is available under the MIT license.
+NSString+STUnderCase is available under the MIT license.
 See the LICENSE file for more info.